danielamadori/PACO/README.md

 ## Running Benchmark

-Ensure that all dependencies are installed and the environment is correctly set up before running the tests.
+Ensure all dependencies are installed and your environment is correctly configured before running benchmarks.

+### Preparing CPI Bundle

+Place your CPI bundle into the `CPIs` folder.
+If you don't have a CPI bundle, you can create one by following the instructions in the repository [synthetic-cpi-generation](https://github.com/danielamadori98/synthetic-cpi-generation), or you can download the pre-built bundle used in the paper for validation [here]( ).

+### Running the Script

+Execute the benchmark script according to your operating system:

 **Run the script**
 - Linux